trinodb/trino/docs/src/main/sphinx/installation/try-it.rst

-This guide focuses on your first ten minutes using Trino, and relies on Docker to simplify the installation and ensure that the CLI runs on your platform of choice.
+This guide focuses on your first ten minutes using Trino, and relies on Docker to simplify the installation and ensure that the :doc:`CLI </installation/cli>` runs on your platform of choice.

 This Docker container includes both the Trino server and the Trino command line interface (CLI), which provides a terminal-based, interactive shell for running queries and inspecting catalog structures in large data clusters.
 In production, it's unlikely that your server and client will reside in the same location.
-However, to keep this guide short and sweet, we are going to run both from your machine.
+However, to keep this guide simple, we're going to run both from your machine.

-In this guide, you'll learn how to:
+This guide shows you how to:

--  Install and run the Trino Interactive CLI
+-  Install and run the Trino CLI
--  Call Trino from the terminal
+-  Start Trino from the terminal

 Prerequisites
 -------------

-Trino runs best on Linux.
-Our Docker container is built on Linux, which means that you can run this guide from Linux, macOS, or Windows.
+This quickstart runs the Trino server and Trino CLI from a Docker container, which means that you can run this guide from Linux, macOS, or Windows.

+Our container encapsulates Trino on Linux for 64-bit Intel platforms.
+While you can evaluate, test, and get started on any of the listed platforms, Trino should be run on a Linux host for a production environment.

+Visit the following page to install Docker for your operating system.

 -  `Install Docker <https://docs.docker.com/get-docker/>`__

 Pull Trino from Docker
 ------------------------------

-Once Docker is installed, the next step is to pull the Trino container from Docker.
-This container contains both the server and the CLI.
+After you've installed Docker, pull the Trino container from Docker Hub.

 From your terminal, run: